bryansng/airline-reservation-system/README.md

 ### Running the project

 1. [Download](https://github.com/bryansng/airline-reservation-system) or run `git clone https://github.com/bryansng/airline-reservation-system.git` for this project
+2. The browser must be configured to use the newly created local certificate.
+The certificate will need to be added to your computer’s Trusted Root Certification Authorities.
+Google and follow the browser’s instructions to add the local certificate.
+The local certificate is found in /backend/src/main/resources/keystore.
+It is called ars.p12.
-2. Go to the root of this project and open two (2) terminals
+3. Go to the root of this project and open two (2) terminals
-3. On the first terminal run
+4. On the first terminal run
    ```
    cd backend &&
    mvn install &&
    mvn spring-boot:run
    ```
-4. On the second terminal run
+5. On the second terminal run
    ```
    cd frontend &&
    npm install &&
    npm start
    ```

 ### Testing the project

 We inserted some fake data (see `data.sql` in `backend\src\main\resources`) to facilitate testing.